NickDeas/PoliSum/README.md

 # Data Availability

+Permission must be obtained from The Flip Side to use the data associated with this work.
 Please reach out at [ndeas@cs.columbia.edu](mailto:ndeas@cs.columbia.edu) for details on requesting access to the dataset.

 # Citation
 If you find our work helpful, please use the following citation: